Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Problem statement

 \section{Problem statement}

 In this section, we develop the definitions for levelset persistent cycles and the optimal ones.
-Levelset persistent cycles are sometimes simply called {\it persistent cycles} for brevity, and this should cause no confusion.
+Levelset persistent cycles are sometimes simply called {\it persistent cycles} for brevity, which should not cause confusions.
 We begin the section by defining levelset zigzag persistence in Section~\ref{sec:p-levelzz}, where we present an alternative version of the classical one proposed by Carlsson et al.~\cite{carlsson2009zigzag-realvalue}.
 Adopting this alternative version enables us to focus on critical values (and the changes incurred) in a specific dimension.
-Section~\ref{sec:p-levelzz} also defines a simplex-wise levelset filtration, which provides an elementary view of levelset zigzag and is helpful to our definition and computation.
+Section~\ref{sec:p-levelzz} also defines a simplex-wise levelset filtration, which provides an elementary view of levelset zigzag and is helpful to our subsequent definition and computation.

 Section~\ref{sec:pers-cyc-dfn} details the definition of levelset persistent cycles.
 The cycles in the middle of the sequence are the same for all types of intervals, while the cycles for the endpoints differ according to the types of ends.